smerchan/smerchan.github.io/_posts/2019-01-01-Machine-Learning-Glossary.md

 [Back to Top](#top)

 ## U<a name="U"></a>
 * **Unsupervised Learning**<a name="UL"></a>: Unsupervised learning is the task of inferring patterns from data without having any reference to known, or labeled, outcomes.
-It is generally used for discovering underlying structure of the data.
+It is generally used for discovering the underlying structure of the data.
   * Also see: [Principle Component Analysis](#PCA)
   * Useful links: [Blog post by Hackernoon](https://hackernoon.com/unsupervised-learning-demystified-4060eecedeaf) \| [Coursera Video Explanation](https://www.coursera.org/lecture/machine-learning/unsupervised-learning-olRZo)